-The controller is now waiting for the Primary code of the user you want to delete
+The controller is now waiting for the Primary code of the user you want to delete.

-4. Enter the 4- to 8-digit PIN code of the Primary code belonging to the user you want to delete.
+- 4. Perform one of the following: - Enter the 4- to 8-digit PIN code of the Primary code belonging to the user you want to delete.